Palmers Rough

 Palmers Rough is a local nature reserve and park located in Shirley, Solihull.
 It covers an area of approximately 7.3 ha and consists of two separate woodland blocks; Palmers Coppice to the east, and Squires Coppice to the west.
 They are separated by open grassland and include for two football pitches and a small children's playground.
 A wide range of plants and animals makes Palmers Rough an important urban space and was therefore granted local nature reserve status in 2000.
 The presence of Palmers Rough is noted within the Domesday Book, and suggests that the woodland dates back over 900 years.

-A walk through the woods is especially rewarding in springtime when bluebells produce a vivid carpet of colour.